-Work with an advisor to determine if mutual funds are right for you
+Work with a financial advisor to determine if mutual funds are right for you

-As with any investment type, there are pros and cons associated with investing in any form of mutual funds.
+As with any investment type, there are pros and cons with any form of mutual funds investment.
 An Ameriprise financial advisor can help you determine if mutual funds are right for you to help you meet the financial goals.

 If you would like to see if a particular mutual fund is available at Ameriprise, search for it by name or ticker using the Mutual Fund Screener tool.
 You can use the tool to view a complete list of mutual funds and fund families available at Ameriprise.